 Asthma - Emergency Salbutamol Inhaler

 In another recent change, schools are now allowed to keep emergency salbutamol inhalers in school.
 However, they can only be used by students for whom we have written parental consent.
-If your son/daughter has been prescribed an inhaler and you would like them to have access to a school inhaler in event of theirs being lost or empty, please put this in writing for the attention of F Downs - Student Support.
+If your son/daughter has been prescribed an inhaler and you would like them to have access to a school inhaler in event of theirs being lost or empty, please put this in writing for the attention of M Barber - Student Support.

 If you wish to discuss your son/daughter's medical needs, please do not hesitate to contact me, by email, phone or drop into student support.